 If you’re looking for more technical power, you can also use Akkio’s API, which is formatted as a Curl command, allowing you to send a GET request that contains your flow key, API key, and input data, and get a prediction back.

 Since we’ve made predictions based off of Salesforce data, let’s deploy our model back in Salesforce as well, and update our Salesforce data with our predictions.
 Simply add a third step, and select Salesforce as the output.
 From there, configure your output settings according to the desired schedule, run rules, and so on.

 And you’re done!
 Once you’ve filled in the desired configuration, simply hit “Deploy,” and you’ll have a live AI model making predictions on Salesforce data.

-We’ve explored how increasing conversion rates can be a key driver of business success.
+We’ve explored how increasing conversion rates can be a key driver of business success (which you can assess with business analytics).
 If you’re only focused on lead generation and not lead conversion, you’re leaving money on the table.
 Highly successful landing pages and sales teams convert upwards of 10% of their leads, which makes their lead generation efforts much more fruitful.